British shadow factories: The buildings

 Similar plans were introduced in Canada, Australia, New Zealand and South Africa.

-List of shadow factories (incomplete)
+List of shadow factories

 Strategic dispersal

 The White Paper on Defence published in February 1937 revealed that steps had been taken to reduce the risk of air attack delivering a knockout blow on sources of essential supplies, even at the cost of some duplication, by building new satellite plants which would also draw labour from congested as well as distressed areas.
 There were still areas of severe unemployment.